 GIF's recent strong performance has lifted its performance over longer-term time horizons, placing it at or close to the top of the pack over all time periods.
-Given that GIF is the sole listed closed-ended Middle Eastern strategy available to UK investors, it places the fund in a differentiated position of offering a unique or difficult to access investment proposition, backed up by investment performance supported by historic outperformance.
+Given that GIF is the sole listed closed-ended Middle Eastern strategy available to UK investors, it places the fund in an enviable position of offering a unique or difficult to access investment proposition, backed up by compelling investment performance.

 Despite the region's increasing maturity, the Gulf remains situated within the 'emerging markets' group of countries, with some even being classed as 'frontier' (Oman, for example).
-Given that one of the characteristics associated with such countries is a lack of market liquidity, compared to the equivalent developed market peer, GIF's closed ended structure may offer an advantage.
-The mid-cap bias of GIF's current portfolio is also something that may be less well-suited to a mutual fund.
+Given that one of the characteristics associated with such countries is a lack of market liquidity, compared to the equivalent developed market peer, GIF's closed ended structure is a clear advantage here.
+The mid-cap bias of GIF's current portfolio is also something that would be less well-suited to a mutual fund.